aszadaj/mc_integral_study/README.md

 # Monte Carlo Integral Study

-Project in the course SI2530 Computational Physics (KTH Royal Institute of Technology)
+Project in the course SI2530 Computational Physics (KTH Royal Institute of Technology, 2019)

-The code is built to analyze two integrals using Simpson's method, Simple Monte Carlo and a Metropolis algorithm.
+The software analyzes two integrals using Simpson's method, Simple Monte Carlo and a Metropolis algorithm.
-Investigation such as error level, correlation time (for Metropolis method), RMS and standard errors and general comparisons of those methods.
+Main aspect is to investigate CPU time, that is how quickly the methods reaches an error level, the correlation time, which sample is correlated with the distribution using the Metropolis method and comparisons between RMS and standard error.
+The output is either a log on the console window or in form of a plot.

 # How to run